You are here: Start » User Interface » Creating Deep Learning Model

 2. Feature Detection – for detecting regions of defects (such as surface scratches) or features (such as vessels on medical images); trained with sample images accompanied by precisely marked ground-truth regions.

-3. Object Classification – for identifying the name or the class of the most prominent object on an input image; trained with sample images accompanied by the expected class labels.
+3. Object Classification – for identifying the name or the class of the most prominent object in an input image; trained with sample images accompanied by the expected class labels.

-4. Instance Segmentation – for simultaneously locating, segmenting and classifying multiple objects in an image; trained with sample images accompanied by precisely marked regions of each individual object.
+4. Instance Segmentation (deprecated) – for simultaneously locating, segmenting, and classifying multiple objects in an image; trained with sample images accompanied by precisely marked regions of each individual object.

-5. Point Location – for locating and classifying multiple key points; trained with sample images accompanied by marked points of expected classes.
+5. Point Location – for locating and classifying multiple key points; trained with sample images accompanied by marked points indicating expected classes.

-7. Text Location – for locating text; this tool uses a pretrained model and cannot be manually retrained by a user, so it is not elaborated upon further in this entry.
+7. Text Location – for locating text; this tool uses a pretrained model and cannot be manually retrained by a user, so it is not elaborated on further in this entry.

-8. Object Location – for locating and classifying multiple objects; trained with sample images accompanied by marked bounding rectangles of expected classes.
+8. Object Location – for locating and classifying multiple objects; trained with sample images accompanied by marked bounding rectangles indicating expected classes.

-Technical details about these tools are available at Machine Vision Guide: Deep Learning while this article focuses on the training graphical user interface.
+Technical details about these tools are available in the Machine Vision Guide: Deep Learning, while this article focuses on the training graphical user interface.

 Workflow